whlduzou/Final-Project-Wang-Hanlin/README.md

 ## Prior reproduction number

 The **lock-down** of city and schools would significantly **reduce the reproduction number** of the coronavirus, while the **protest** of the citizens would **eliminate** the efforts of lock-down.
 Hence, the shape of the prior reproduction number has been determined by the variation of these two conditions.
 To determine the number (location) of prior reproduction, the maximum reproduction number should be figured out at the early stage of epidemics(3.38, 95% confidence interval, 2.81 to 3.82) [1].

+![avatar](/chart/timeline.png)

+From figure 1, it could be found that there are lots of lock-down and reopen policies for UK, if all policies are add to the model as dummy variables, the Pareto k diagnostic value would come to the Inf, which means this model cannot fit well, hence, I **combine all policy variables to a single continuious variable**, meaning the effort of lock-down in UK.
 As the passage of time, the Real-time Assessment of Community Transmission (REACT) group has tested the monthly varied reproduction number.
 These results are also used to determine the parameters of prior reproduction number.
 The round 1 REACT group result of it is 0.57 (0.45, 0.72) between 1st May 2020 and 1 June 2020, which is identical with the simulation result [2] The round 2 result is 0.89 (0.86, 0.93), between 1st May 2020 and early July 2020 [3].
 The round 3 result is 1.3 (1.2, 1.4) between 24 July 2020 and 7 Sept 2020, round 4 result is 1.7 (1.4, 2.0) [4].
 The round 5 result is 1.06 (0.74, 1.46) between 18 and 26 September 2020 [5].
 The cumulative covid-19 patient tends to be 3.822 (3.695, 3.886) million until 15 July 2020 [6].

-![avatar](/chart/timeline.png)

-From figure 1, it could be found that there are lots of lock-down and reopen policies for UK, if all policies are add to the model as dummy variables, the Pareto k diagnostic value would come to the Inf, which means this model cannot fit well, hence, I **combine all policy variables to a single continuious variable**, meaning the effort of lockdown in UK.
 Below is the prior reproduction number of this project (the blue area is the result of REACT group)

 ![avatar](/chart/chart/chart_01.png)